Munajuli/Data-Visualisation/README.md

 **Task 1**
 The first part of your assignments will be to outline what policies need to be adhered to when working with data.
 I worked with ‘The Wealth of nations’ data.
-Investigated by researching the internet or looking back at my notes to tell what and why these policies need to be adhered to while you are using this data.
+Investigated by researching the internet or looking back at my notes to tell what and why these policies need to be adhered to while using this data.
 Also mentioned why it is important to be aware of these rules as a data analyst.

-I have been asked to open the excel table and familiarise your self with its content.
-You will notice that there are three tabs.
-You will be working with the first tab GDP for the excel work.
+I have been asked to open the excel table and familiarise myself with it's content.
+There are three tabs and I will be working with the first tab (GDP) for the excel work.
 So I will be doing the following tasks shown below, from the attached folder, I have the step by step guide on my workflow.

 **GDP Tasks**
 Set a password to protect the workbook.